Sports Concussion in Children

 What is a return to play protocol?

 This is a system to help officials decide if a player can go back in after a suspected concussion.
 Healthcare providers who are trained in sports medicine examine players who have a blow to the head.
 They look for certain symptoms, such as confusion, dizziness, and nausea.
 These symptoms may mean a concussion happened and it would be dangerous to go back in.
-Another concussion could cause a condition called second impact syndrome (SIS).
-This means your child has another concussion before he or she has recovered from the first.
-SIS can be life-threatening.
-Your child may also not be able to play in the next several games until he or she heals.

 What is a return to sports protocol?